owen-melville/photo-reactor/README.md

 <b>Steps:</b>
   1. (Optional) Print the electronics housing.
 See the table below for the parts and a photo of the assembled housing.

+<b><h2> Step 3g: Assemble the Reactor </b></h2>

+<b>Parts Required:</b>
+  - Assembled Electronics (Step 3f)
+  - Assembled Fan Base (Step 3b)
+  - Assembled LED Holder (Step 3a)
+  - Assembled Fan Holder (Optional, Step 3c)
+  - Reactor Shield
+  - Blank Holders (for open unfilled slots)
+  - Screw Base (Optional)

+<b>Steps:</b>
+  1. Assemble the reactor parts.
+The LED holder, blank holders, and fan holders should slot easily into the 4 slots on the sides of the reactor shield.
+The reactor shield slots onto the fan base, which slots onto the screw base.
+  2. Connect the electrical connectors for each LED and fan to the electrical setup.
+  3. The screw base has slots for fastening the base of the reactor.
+These could be modified to attach the reactor to a different base or with different screws.

+***Insert image of assembled reactor***

+<i> Congratulations, you have fully assembled the LEDbyXAmple photoreactor! </i>

 <b><h1>Step 4: Operate the Photoreactor: </b></h1>

+To operate the photoreactor, we will need to use a Python script that connects to the RPi Pico.
+The script can be used to control the RPM of the fan (with some constraints) and to turn the LEDs on and off as needed.

+<b><h2> Step 4a: Installations </b></h2>

+<b>Steps:</b>
+  1. Install a code editor such as vscode.
+  2. Install Python on your computer if it is not already installed.
+  3. Install micropython into vscode (or whatever editor you are using) to interface with the RPi Pico.
+  4. Connect the RPi Pico to your computer using the Usb B Micro B to Usb A Cable.
+Troubleshoot if the Pico is not connecting.

+<b><h2> Step 4a: Installations </b></h2>

+<b>Steps:</b>
+  1. Install a code editor such as vscode.
+  2. Install micropython into vscode to interface with the RPi Pico.
+  3. Connect the RPi Pico to your computer using the Usb B Micro B to Usb A Cable.
+Troubleshoot if the Pico is not connecting.

 <b><h1> Future Steps </b></h1>

+1. Increase the physical robustnest of the design, preventing the pieces from falling over when wires are tugged.
+2. Measure the temperature of the reactor using a thermocouple or an IR probe/camera.
+3. Measure the spatial uniformity of the LED emission in the reactor.
+4. Use feedback control to increase cooling fan speed when temperature rises.
+This might require a stronger cooling fan.